redhat-openstack/website/source/documentation/neutron-quickstart.html.md

 Once the process is complete, you can log in to the OpenStack web interface "Horizon" by going to <http://$YOURIP/dashboard>.
 The username is "demo".
 The password can be found in the file keystonerc_demo in the /root/ directory of the control node.

+You can find the demo network topology here: <http://$YOURIP/dashboard/project/network_topology/>

 # Next Steps

 Now that your single node OpenStack instance is up and running, you can read on about [running an instance with Neutron](running an instance with Neutron), configuring a [floating IP range](floating IP range), or about expanding your installation by [adding a compute node](adding a compute node).